addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 Summary
 -------
-- We created an Application Load-balancer.
+- We created an ALB.
-- We created a Network Load-balancer.
+- We created a NLB.
-- We created a Target Group for the Application Load-balancer.
+- We created a Target Group for the ALB.
-- We created a Target Group for the Network Load-balancer.
+- We created a Target Group for the NLB.
 - We registered the Web Servers with both Target Groups.
-- We created a Listener for the Application Load-balancer.
+- We created a Listener for the ALB.
-- We created a Listener for the Network Load-balancer.
+- We created a Listener for the NLB.
-- We tested connectivity through the Application Load-balancer.
+- We tested connectivity through the ALB.
-- We tested connectivity through the Network Load-balancer.
+- We tested connectivity through the NLB.
-- We resolved an issue with connectivity through the Network Load-balancer.
+- We resolved an issue with connectivity through the NLB.
+- We enabled cross-zone load balancing on the NLB

 Next steps
 ----------